Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Visited the home page.
 * :clipboard: RESULT:
-    * After clicking search to reveal the search form, i was able to search for anyone i had entered by any, or all of either first name, last name or Date of birth
+    * After clicking search to reveal the search form, I was able to search for anyone I had entered by any or all of either first name, last name or Date of birth

 </details>